 2. Get organised – including with your chores

-I can’t emphasise this one enough – unless you are planning to ignore the day completely (which is in itself a kind of plan…) then the key to a successful solo birthday is getting organised.
-It’s not enough just to decide what kind of day you want – you need to take steps before the day to make it happen!
+I can’t emphasise this one enough.
+Unless you are planning to ignore the day completely (which is also kind of plan…) then the key to a successful solo birthday is getting organised.
+It’s not enough just to decide what kind of day you want.
+You need to take steps before the day to make it happen!
 If you’ve decided that a relaxing day at home is the birthday for you, then organise things so that you don’t need to leave the house on the day.
-This could involve buying in any food you want to make in advance, perhaps even doing a bit of cooking / baking the day before.
+Buy in any food you want to make in advance, perhaps even doing a bit of cooking / baking the day before.
 If you want to go out, make sure you’ve done the research, planned your route, and/or made reservations!

 An extra thing that’s really nice to do is to get all of your chores out of the way in advance so you can have a blissfully chore-free day.
 Wouldn’t it be nice not to have to worry about laundry or washing up, and to wake up to everything being beautifully clean?

-Trust us – it will pay off (and you will feel incredibly smug!) when you wake up with everything already arranged to make your day run smoothly.
+Trust me.
+It will pay off (and you will feel incredibly smug) when you wake up with everything already arranged to make your day run smoothly.

 3. Treat yourself in the same way you’d treat someone else

 Here’s an idea it can take time to get to grips with: you are worth as much time, care and attention as any other person – and you deserve to invest in yourself as though that were the case.